MFA FacultyCore Faculty

 Amy Gerstler is a writer of poetry, nonfiction and journalism.
-Penguin published her most recent book of poems, Dearest Creature, in 2009.
-Dearest Creature was a finalist for an LA Times Book Award and the Poets Prize, and was named of one the New York Times notable books for 2009.
-Her previous twelve books includeGhost Girl, Medicine, Crown of Weeds, which won a California Book Award, Nerve Storm, and Bitter Angel, which won a National Book Critics Circle Award in poetry.
+In 2018 she was awarded a Guggenheim Fellowship.
+Penguin published her most recent book of poems, Scattered at Sea, in 2015 and it was long-listed for the National Book Award and short-listed for a Kingsley Tufts Poetry Award.
+Her book Dearest Creature (Penguin, 2009) was a finalist for an LA Times Book Award and the Poets Prize, and was named of one the New York Times' notable books for 2009.
+Her previous twelve books include Ghost Girl, Medicine, Crown of Weeds, which won a California Book Award, Nerve Storm, and Bitter Angel, which won a National Book Critics Circle Award in poetry.
 Her work has appeared in The New Yorker, Paris Review, American Poetry Review, Poetry Magazine, several volumes of Best American Poetry and The Norton Anthology of Postmodern American Poetry and elsewhere.
 She was the guest editor of the yearly anthology Best American Poetry in 2010.
 She has taught at the Bennington Writing Seminars program at Bennington College, at Art Center, College of Design in Pasadena, California, and in the Masters of Professional Writing Program at the University of Southern California as well as at California Institute of the Arts, Cal Tech, the University of Utah, and Pitzer College.
-In June 2015, Penguin will publish a collection of her poems entitled Scattered at Sea.

 Michael Ryan is Director of the MFA Program in Poetry.
 He has been teaching creative writing and literature at UCI since 1990.
 He taught previously at the University of Iowa, Princeton University, the University of Virginia, and the MFA Program for Writers at Warren Wilson College.
 He has written five books of poems, an autobiography, a memoir, and a collection of essays about poetry and writing for which he has won the Kingsley Tufts Poetry Award, the Lenore Marshall Prize, a Whiting Writers Award, a Guggenheim Fellowship, and the Yale Series of Younger Poets Award, among many other distinctions.
 His most recent book of poems, This Morning, was published in 2012 by Houghton Mifflin Harcourt.